danijar/dreamerv3/README.md

   CUDA versions.
 Try `--batch_size 1` to rule out an out of memory error.
 - Many environments are included, some of which require installing additional packages.
 See the `Dockerfile` for reference.
-- When running on custom environments, make sure to specify the observation keys the agent should be using via the `enc.spaces` and `dec.spaces` regex patterns.
-- To log metrics from environments without showing them to the agent or storing them in the replay buffer, return them as observation keys with `log_` prefix and enable logging via the `run.log_keys_...` options.
 - To continue stopped training runs, simply run the same command line again and make sure that the `--logdir` points to the same directory.